 - Perfect hot or cold.
 A bit of an oxymoron, but serve this over ice for an iced chocolate instead.

 The secret trick to the perfect low carb hot chocolate is to use REAL chocolate in the mixture!
 We add some chocolate chips into the hot liquid, which naturally melts them and gives the drink an even richer chocolate flavor and thicker texture.
 Add some whipped cream on top and you’ll make it through any harrowing winter.

-How do you make a keto hot cocoa?
+How do you make a keto hot chocolate?

 - Cocoa powder- Unsweetened cocoa powder.
 For a richer flavor, you can use dark cocoa powder.

 - Milk of choice- Use your favorite low carb milk.
-I like using unsweetened almond milk or coconut milk.
+I enjoy using unsweetened almond milk, coconut milk, or, for a more pronounced chocolate flavor, keto chocolate milk.